Total Pharmacy Solutions Summit Fall 2025: On-Demand Session Recaps

 “[Our speakers] challenged us to build bridges with our communities and patients to solve problems, not build onto their barriers, and to recognize those barriers that keep us all from supporting patients optimally,” she continued.
 “They described the differentiation between historical pharmacy measurements and measurements that demonstrate value to community pharmacies,” and so much more.

-Read through Moose’s closing remarks from the September sessions and learn why an event like the Total Pharmacy Solutions Summit is a can’t-miss for professionals working in community pharmacy settings.
-Also, to reap the benefits of this year’s event after the fact, be sure to visit the Total Pharmacy Solutions Summit Fall 2025 on-demand sessions page.
+Read Moose’s closing remarks from the September sessions and learn why an event like the Total Pharmacy Solutions Summit is a can’t-miss for professionals working in community pharmacy settings.
+Also, to reap the benefits of this year’s event after the fact, be sure to visit the

-Also throughout the day, we heard from Jake Galdo, PharmD, and Tripp Logan, PharmD, and they detailed ways that pharmacies are all not the same.
+Also throughout the day, we heard from Jake Galdo, PharmD; and Tripp Logan, PharmD, and they detailed ways that pharmacies are not all the same.
 There are many pharmacies that are investing time, energy, and support into clinical workflows to provide meaningful interventions.
 They described the differentiation between historical pharmacy measurements and measurements that demonstrate value to community pharmacies and the value that community pharmacies are providing.
 They challenged us to look within our workflows and our systems to consider what we can do in our community pharmacies to look differently.

 Dani Markus, PharmD, MBA, shared the recent product enhancements of Outcomes and shared emerging opportunities with medical billing and clinical trials.
 Gina Manzi, PharmD, CSP, provided an overview of acid-related disorders and the appropriate treatment options, as well as considerations that we can apply to a large percentage of the patients that walk through our doors.
-Saeed Aboelzahab provided us with a pathway in utilizing Medicare Advantage OTC cards and action items for optimizing use, uptake, and OTC cards in our pharmacies.
+Saeed Aboelzahab, MBA, provided us with a pathway in utilizing Medicare Advantage OTC cards and action items for optimizing use, uptake, and OTC cards in our pharmacies.

-As we closed out the day, Anna Lin-Schweitzer, MPH, and Athena Rae Roesler, MPH, outlined opportunity areas for pharmacy-based health care services in areas of chronic disease, mental health, and behavioral health, [as well as] routine reproduction and sexual health.
+As we closed out the day, Anna Lin-Schweitzer, MPH; and Athena Rae Roesler, MPH, outlined opportunity areas for pharmacy-based health care services in areas of chronic disease, mental health, and behavioral health, [as well as] routine reproduction and sexual health.
 They described opportunities to provide bundled care for services of screening, adherence, prevention, and management.
 They also described opportunities to strengthen patient engagement and whole-person care by building out partnerships in the community pharmacy.
 To wrap up the day, we just heard from Rachel Selinger, PharmD, BCACP, CPP, CDCES, on iron deficiency anemia and treatment considerations in women's health.
 She provided a lot of tips that I know we can take back and assess with our patients that are often coming into our pharmacy seeking support.

 Finally, this would not have been possible without the sponsors: NPhA, Cardinal Health, Outcomes, the Milken Institute, Seguridad, SureCost, and CPESN USA.
 Thank you for your attention today, and we hope to see you again soon!

-On-demand videos of the general sessions from the Total Pharmacy Solutions Summit Fall 2025 can be found here.
+On-demand videos of the general sessions from the

 Newsletter